signaldatascience/R-curriculum/interview-prep/questions.md

 	* [Answer on Quora](https://www.quora.com/How-would-a-model-change-if-we-minimized-absolute-error-instead-of-squared-error-What-about-the-other-way-around)

-	* Minimizing squared error finds the "mean" whereas minimizing absolute error finds the "median".
+	* Minimizing squared error finds the mean whereas minimizing absolute error finds the median.
 The former is easier to compute and the latter is more resistant to outliers.

 * What are the differences between the following pairs of terms: Type I error and Type II error, sensitivity and specificity, precision and recall?

 * What error metric would you use to evaluate how good a binary classifier is?
 What if the classes are imbalanced?
 What if there are more than 2 groups?

-	* (Multinomial) log loss, which is equivalent to the cross entropy.
+	* The standard cost function is the log loss.
 You can also use sensitivity / specificity for a binary classifier; due to class imbalance you can't just look at a single loss metric.
-Finally, one can use area under the ROC curve for a binary classifier.
+If you have to, however, area under the ROC is a good single metric to use.
+Finally, the multinomial log loss (= cross entropy) can be used to evaluate the performance of >2 group classification.

 * What are various ways to predict a binary response variable?
 Can you compare two of them and tell me when one would be more appropriate?
 What's the difference between these?
 (SVM, Logistic Regression, Naive Bayes, Decision Tree, etc.)